How Much Does a Heat Pump Cost in 2025?

 Geo Icon

-Installing a heat pump has an average cost of $6,084, with most projects averaging between $4,247 and $7,933.
-Your final price hinges on the unit’s size, efficiency rating, and your location, so plan a realistic budget before work begins.
+Installing a heat pump is one of the most efficient ways to heat and cool your home year-round.
+Expect to spend about $6,084 on average for heat pump costs, with most projects landing between $4,247 and $7,933.
+Your final price hinges on the unit’s size, efficiency rating, your location, and other factors.
 Hiring a licensed HVAC professional helps the system perform at its peak and protects your long-term energy savings.

 2$3,500–$5,500